Welcome to PFAT

 PFAT encourages adoption of the Anchor Point process as described here and be no less than a protocol used by a Team of Four Professionals:

-1. Qualified Person (OSHA 1926.32(m) Registered Architect ARA and/ or Registered Structural Engineer PE if any calculations and mathematical work is required to certify designs), prepares drawings of anchors and prepares numbering system to cross-reference each anchor location and/or structural deficiencies for installing anchor points for fall protection lifelines and load lines for swing scaffolds and single point suspended scaffolds (Bosun Chairs).
+A Qualified Person is an individual (OSHA 1926.32(m) Registered Architect ARA and/ or Registered Structural Engineer PE if any calculations and mathematical work is required to certify designs), who prepares drawings of anchors and prepares numbering system to cross-reference each anchor location and/or structural deficiencies for installing anchor points for fall protection lifelines and load lines for swing scaffolds and single point suspended scaffolds (Bosun Chairs).
 Note: A Competent Person in scaffolding may be able to use his experience additionally for part of this work.

-2. Certified Safety Professional, CSP who is capable of analyzing hazards with lifelines and loadline use and misuse, reviews equipment instructions and prepares notices on the building of proper anchor usage requirements.
+A Certified Safety Professional is an individual who is capable of analyzing hazards with lifelines and loadline use and misuse, reviews equipment instructions and prepares notices on the building of proper anchor usage requirements.
 Inspects annually for damage and reports to the building owner.
 NOTE: a separate Safety Professional should inspect fall arrest systems usage and loadline equipment periodically before use for damage and compatibility.

-3. Subject Matter Expert who is a Competent Person representative, usually from a window cleaning company capable of determining the correct location of each Anchor location for the work anticipated in conjunction with the owner’s representative.
+A Subject Matter Expert is a Competent Person representative, usually from a window cleaning company capable of determining the correct location of each Anchor location for the work anticipated in conjunction with the owner’s representative.
 (OSHA 1926.32(f).

-4. Competent Fabricator and Installer who is capable and experienced in using the drawings and with owner representative input to design, manufacture, install the Anchors successfully.
+A Competent Fabricator and Installer is one who is capable and experienced in using the drawings and with owner representative input to design, manufacture, install the Anchors successfully.
 A standardized test method of pulling one Anchor Point against another Anchor Point must be certified by the Structural Engineer for 360 degree reliability according to the OSHA Regulation.